MA Cities Culture and Creativity

-- Study in Liverpool, one of the leading arts and cultural centres outside of London (European Capital of Culture in 2008, UNESCO World Heritage Site)
+- Study in Liverpool, one of the leading arts and cultural centres outside of London (European Capital of Culture in 2008, former UNESCO World Heritage Site)

 - Develop a broad-based understanding of how key institutions, social groupings, and different representations of cities mediate urban development and cultural distinctiveness

 - Follow a curriculum that plays a key role in developing your approaches to studying and knowledge application in the fields of creativity and culture in urban environments

 - Enjoy excellent pastoral and academic support for placement opportunities

 - The course has established itself a strong track record and reputation of moving its MA graduates on to PhD research

 This exciting new cross-disciplinary MA enables you to study contemporary UK and international cities from socio-economic, cultural, theoretical and practical perspectives.